has mediated the following professional negligence claims:

 claim against surveyor relating to subsidence issues.

-claim against surveyor and subsequent valuer
+claim against surveyor and subsequent valuer in relation

 to allegedly overlooked structural defects.